 Richard White & Johann Diener’s series of phase diagram tutorials (just the pdfs, as their input files and software are now out of date):

 5) Scripts for controlling THERMOCALC

 In THERMOCALC 3.50 from Dec 2020 onwards: A summary of new scripts, mainly related to mode 1 (forward modelling) calculations, can be found here:

 In THERMOCALC 3.47 and older: Two lists of scripts that can be used to fine-tune calculations in various facilities, replacing interactive prompts.
 Both lists are now very old.
 Many scripts have been added since, and some have ceased to exist because their functionality has been incorporated into another approach (or even deemed unsound).
 However, they should be a useful starting point.
 For more ideas on scripting, see the tutorials and example scriptfiles for the individual calculation facilities, or ask the discussion group if you feel something should be available that you can’t see.

 Users and potential users of THERMOCALC are welcome to join our discussion group.

 If your problem relates to a possible bug in THERMOCALC, you’ll need to send full input and output files from your calculation, preferably fully scripted so that we can see the problem with one click, or alternatively with a description of the calculation you were doing.
-Please post these files in a message to the discussion group, or send them to Eleanor Green via ResearchGate or her University of Melbourne email address (easily discoverable).
+Please post these files in a message to the discussion group, or send them to Eleanor Green via her University of Melbourne email address (easily discoverable).